 Basically, am I basing my self-worth entirely on how I think and feel?
 Or, am I looking at my situation realistically with evidence provided from the past?

-This made me realize I wasn’t a giant piece of shit-failure who couldn’t function properly.
-My past experiences and accomplishments do not align with that notion.
-I wasn’t the incompetent person I depicted myself out to be because there’s little to no evidence to back that up — I was simply experiencing immense change, going through stress and discomfort.
+This made me realize I wasn’t an incapable failure who couldn’t function properly.
+My past experiences and accomplishments did not align with that notion.
+I wasn’t the fear-ridden person I depicted myself out to be because there’s little to no evidence to back that up — I was simply experiencing immense change, going through stress and discomfort, a life situation.
 And although I felt those ways, they didn’t define who I was at my core.

 A few days after my meeting with my counselor, I decided to realistically reflect and take inventory of my day: